Sephyroth1/real-chat-website/backend/readme.md

 - **Just simply log in and chat**: that's it! it's as simple as that!

-If you want to chat to your friend, Might as well tell him about it.H
+If you want to chat to your friend, Might as well tell them about it!